 The melody is still there, but way less exciting then when it had the phrasing techniques applied to it.

-Palm muting is just one of this array of tricks you can use to write your own great riffs.
+Palm muting technique is just one of this array of tricks you can use to write your own great riffs.

 Learn as many techniques as possible but make sure you also use and apply these techniques and create music with them, rather than just know them.